cloud-gov/cg-site/_docs/ops/maintenance-list.md

 ### Monitor terraform-provision pipeline

 As part of platform automation, and Concourse and Terraform run a `plan-bootstrap-<environment>` job if parts of our infrastructure have changed due to PR or automation.
-Alerts for reviewing Terraform plan runs are located in `#cg-platoform`.
+Alerts for reviewing Terraform plan runs are located in `#cg-platform`.
 Review the plan updates and coordinate a time to run `bootstrap-<environment>` so the changes to the infrastructure can be made.
 All `bootstrap-<environment>` Concourse jobs are set for manual operator release so make sure the review of `plan-bootstrap-<environment>` and running `bootstrap-<environment>` are done in a timely fashion.
 This is needed to keep parts of the platform current like platform certificates as example.

 ### Monitor production deployment jobs